husnjak/IGDB-SWIFT-API/README.md

 ```
 * Search in the API:
 __NOTE__
-Search objects contain the objects from search ex: Characters, Collections, Games, People, Platforms, and Themes.
+Search objects contain the objects from search ex: Characters, Collections, Games, Platforms, and Themes.
+Search does not work with Sorting!
 ```swift
 let wrapper = IGDBWrapper(clientID: "CLIENT_ID", accessToken: "ACCESS_TOKEN")